Growing up in Atlanta, with extended family who lived far north of the city, I was blessed with so many great Georgia Christmas memories.

 Lights of Life at Life University is one of the oldest holiday events in Atlanta, drawing in huge crowds each year.

-Buses are $20 and all trucks and cars are only $10, and there are also pony rides, a petting zoo, and a chance to get photos with Santa!
+Buses are $20 and all trucks and cars are only $10.
+They also have a petting zoo, concession stand, Christmas train rides, and a chance to get photos with Santa!

 READ MORE: The 20 Best Places to Celebrate Christmas in North Carolina